-Fundamental Analysis closely examines socio-political factors and economic data involved with current market movement to predict future price movements.
-When identifying what moves prices in the market, traders can make better informed decisions and avoid some of the inherent risk involved when trading the markets.
+Fundamental Analysis closely examines socio-political factors and economic data involved with the current market movement to predict future price movements.
+When identifying what moves prices in the market, traders can make better-informed decisions and avoid some of the inherent risks involved when trading the markets.

 How does it work?